-The study, published in the Journal of the American Medical Association (JAMA), found that giving patients a PET scan to get more information about the state of their brains resulted in an altered diagnosis for one in three study participants with dementia or memory problems and changed managment—medications, therapy, counseling, etc.—in two-thirds of patients.
+An under-utilized tool could help correctly diagnose and manage dementia, leading to better care, according to the 2019 IDEAS study.
+Published in the Journal of the American Medical Association (JAMA), the study found that giving patients a PET scan to get more information about the state of their brains resulted in an altered diagnosis for one in three study participants with dementia or memory problems and changed management — medications, therapy, counseling, etcetera — in two thirds of patients.

 Researchers from the American College of Radiology, the Alzheimer’s Association, UC San Francisco, Brown University School of Public Health, Virginia Commonwealth University School of Public Health, Washington University School of Medicine in St. Louis, UC Davis School of Medicine, and the Kaiser Permanente Division of Research all worked on the study, which analyzed data from more than 11,000 Medicare patients.

 “We are impressed by the magnitude of these results, which make it clear that amyloid PET imaging can have a major impact on how we diagnose and care for patients with Alzheimer’s disease and other forms of cognitive decline,” said study lead author Gil Rabinovici, M.D., of the UCSF Memory and Aging Center.

 These results show that a scan can make a big difference—both for people who were incorrectly diagnosed with Alzheimer’s and are actually experiencing symptoms from another cause and those who do have the signs of Alzheimer’s, but are not given a definitive diagnosis that would allow them to pursue the right therapies or enter a clinical trial.